jeffwilcox/mpns/README.md

 ### Using authenticated channels (MTLS)
 You may use authenticated channels for the push notifications.
 Further information can be found here:http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff941099(v=vs.105).aspx

+> Authenticated push channels can be difficult to setup.
+Note that the WNS path forward from MPNS for Windows Phone 8.1 and newer apps does not require certificates and is a much cleaner way to go if you're building a new app today.

 Authenticated channels require a TLS client certificate for client authentication against the MPNS server.
 The TLS certificate is registered in your Microsoft Phone Development Dashboard.
 The CN of the certificate is used in the APP as Service Name in the HttpNotificationChannel constructor.